echus/atomblend/README.md

 # AtomBlend #

-A Blender atom probe visualisation addon.
+A Blender atom probe data visualisation and analysis addon.

 ### Setup ###

 * Clone AtomBlend in your local Blender addons directory
-* Activate addon in Blender User Preferences
+* Activate AtomBlend in the "Addons" tab in Blender User Preferences
-* AtomBlend will show up as 3 panels in the toolbar
+* AtomBlend panels should appear in the toolbar (Ctrl + T)